2023 United States debt-ceiling crisis: Debt ceiling

 The United States debt ceiling is a legislative limit that determines how much debt the Treasury Department may incur.
 It was introduced in 1917, when Congress voted to give Treasury the right to issue bonds for financing America participating in World War I, rather than issuing them for individual projects, as had been the case in the past.
-In 1939, Congress gave the Treasury the right to issue and manage debt—though it limited how much it could issue.
-From 1939 to 2018, the Treasury increased the debt ceiling 98 times, decreasing it five times.Whilst the Treasury can borrow money to pay for federal expenditures, it is limited in power by Congress.
+In 1939, Congress gave the treasury the right to issue and manage debt—though it limited how much it could issue.
+From 1939 to 2018, the treasury increased the debt ceiling 98 times, decreasing it five times.
+Whilst the treasury can borrow money to pay for federal expenditures, it is limited in power by Congress.

-In other words, the Treasury can borrow money to pay for federal expenditures—but only as much as Congress lets it.
+In other words, the treasury can borrow money to pay for federal expenditures—but only as much as Congress lets it.

 National debt

 Since 2009, America's national debt has nearly tripled, with annual federal deficits averaging close to $1 trillion since 2001.
-During the 21st century, it has gone up for various reasons, including tax cuts under Presidents Bush and Trump, wars in Iraq and Afghanistan, entitlements like Medicare Part D, and spending in response to the Great Recession and the COVID-19 pandemic.
-Currently, the U.S. is the industrialized country with the second highest debt-to-GDP ratio, behind Japan.
-Additionally, as a result of the pandemic, the national debt is forecast to be double the United States' GDP by 2051.
+During the 21st century, it has gone up for various reasons, including tax cuts under presidents Bush and Trump, wars in Iraq and Afghanistan, entitlements like Medicare Part D, and spending in response to the Great Recession and the COVID-19 pandemic.
+Currently, the U.S. is the industrialized country with the fourth highest debt-to-GDP ratio, behind Japan, Italy and Greece.
+Additionally, the national debt is forecast to be double the United States' GDP by 2051.

 Reducing the deficit and debt

 According to both policy experts and politicians, dealing with the deficit and debt will ultimately involve both raising taxes and decreasing spending.
 Past plans for taxes hikes have included reducing the number of deductions, increasing rates on higher earners, and making new taxes, while proposals for reducing spending have included reducing Social Security benefits, lowering payments for Medicaid and Medicare, and cutting defense spending, among others.

-However, it tends to be difficult to do so in practice, owing to citizens' reluctancy to alter large programs like Social Security.
+However, it tends to be difficult to do so in practice, owing to citizens' reluctance to alter large programs like Social Security or the raising of taxes.
 Historically, no political party has been willing to reduce the deficit or debt when they have held power, although the issue is often a foundation of candidates' election campaigns.